edsonrdev/github-explorer/README.md

 ## 📝 License

 This project is under the MIT license.
-See the [LICENSE](LICENSE.md) file for more details.

 ---